midonet/midonet/specs/neutron_translation.md

 For all port types:

+ * Remove the MidoNet network MAC table entry referencing the MAC
+ * address
  * Remove the MidoNet network MAC table entry referencing the port
  * Remove the MidoNet network ARP table entry referencing the IP addresses of the port
- * Remove the matching MidoNet port.
+ * Remove the matching MidoNet port unless it's a remote site port since there is no matching MidoNet port.

 For any port type, if the port is bound, unbind.